Batgirl (film): Future

-Prior to the film's cancellation, Grace and Margot Robbie both expressed interest on a crossover between Batgirl and Robbie's Harley Quinn.
+Prior to the film's cancellation, Grace and Margot Robbie both expressed interest in a crossover between Batgirl and Robbie's Harley Quinn.
 Grace said in April 2022 that there were discussions between the crew regarding the plot for a Batgirl sequel, but whether a sequel was greenlit would have depended on the film's reception upon release.
 When WBD announced the film's cancellation, it stated that it hoped to work on other projects with El Arbi, Fallah, and Grace.
 Deadline reported that Warner Bros. was attempting to renegotiate its deals with the three at that time.
-After James Gunn and Peter Safran were named to oversee DC Studios, both El Arbi and Fallah told Variety they were open to working with the revamped DC film slate down the road, if asked.
-Safran also noted Batgirl would "inevitably" be included in DC Studios DC Universe story.
+In January 2023, El Arbi and Fallah said they were open to working with Gunn and Safran at DC Studios in the future, even if it was for a different project unrelated to Batgirl.
+Safran also noted that the character of Batgirl would "inevitably" be included in DC Studios' DC Universe (DCU) story.